-Not only was Lisa was born and raised in Germany but we’ve been lucky enough to have traveled around Germany together around the holidays.
+Not only was Lisa born and raised in Germany but we’ve been lucky enough to have traveled around Germany together around the holidays.

-Experiencing the sights and smells of German Christmas Market food is something everyone should experience.
-Of course, tasting the delicious cookies – like Aachener Printen – that go along with the holidays is also a must-do!
+Experiencing the sights and smells of German Christmas Market food is awesome.
+Of course, tasting the delicious cookies – like Aachener Printen – that go along with the holidays is also a must!

 There are so many different types of German Christmas cookies that you can make.
 It’s actually fascinating to see how German holiday cookies (and their recipes) differ by region or tradition.

 Some cookie recipes have a rich history about them because of the ingredients used.
 Lebkuchen comes to mind here as one of the most classic German Christmas recipes.

 Some cookies obviously include traditional spices like cinnamon, nutmeg, and anise, but not all of them.

-Many of these cookies are relatively easy to make so they can be whipped together in large batches and shared in cookie tins between households.
-Lisa’s family used to do this.
+Many of these traditional German Christmas cookies are relatively easy to make so you can make them in large batches and share share them with others.